dlt-hub/dlt/docs/website/blog/2024-03-12-source-libraries.md

 ## **Celebrating over 500 ad hoc custom sources written by the** `dlt` **community in February**

-Today it is easier to pip install dlt and write a custom source than to setup and configure a traditional ETL platform.
+Today it is easier to python -m pip install dlt and write a custom source than to setup and configure a traditional ETL platform.

 The wider community is increasingly noticing these benefits.
 In February the community wrote over 500 `dlt` custom sources.
 Last week we crossed 2000 `dlt` total custom sources created since we launched dlt last summer.